-The magical sauce to building a successful company is a positive team culture.
+The magical sauce to building a successful company is positive team culture.
 Whether you’re a product or a service, people are the ones who make the company what it is.
-Team culture sets an aligned vision and a shared understanding of the behavior for the people in the team, helping them work more efficiently.
+Team culture sets an aligned vision and a shared understanding.
+It defines the behaviour for the people in the team, helping them work better together.

 Team culture is usually a back burner task when really, it should be one of the first things to be honed by the HR or the founder of a company.

 By setting up a positive team culture, companies can ensure they are creating an environment of trust and autonomy, essentially running a well-oiled machine.
 Such a workplace fosters self-managed team members.
 Members who are eager to take up projects and diligently work towards an end product that drives the best results.